jaks024/mflow/README.md

 Notes:
 - Once you signed in with Google, it will auto sign in into the same account and fetch data from drive next time you visit the site.
 - Under "Add Entry", the field Category, Location, Income, and Expense are mandatory.
 Category and Location can be anything thats not whitespace.
 Income and Expense only accepts numbers.
+- You can only add an entry if either income = 0 and expense > 0 or income > 0 and expense = 0
 - The "Add Category" section is optional.
 You do not need to first add a category then add a entry to that category.
 "Add Entry" automatically adds a category if the category doesn't exist.

 ## Demo